-Jolene Noelle (Program Director & Resident Dramaturg) is a freelance dramaturg, director, and theatrical wanderer.
+Jolene Noelle (Resident Dramaturg) is a freelance dramaturg, director, and theatrical wanderer.
 Her interests include devised theatre, physical theatre, and anything that exists in extremes.
 Jolene has been investigating the efficacy of horror aesthetics on stage, often directing and writing about the horror genre.
 Recent credits include: Dramaturg: Exposure, Next In Line Productions; The Hour of the Star, Columbia Stages; Ripper, Times Scare; Lilith, Columbia Univ.
 Asst.
 Director: BLACKOUT: House.
 Director: Video Clare, Columbia Univ.
 Literary Fellow: Geva Theatre.

 Lanie Zipoy was a light.
 She was the kindest and most giving person I have ever met.
 She was a Memphis-born, New York-based theater and film producer.
 Her feature directorial debut THE SUBJECT, starring Jason Biggs and Aunjanue Ellis, won over 21 awards on the festival circuit, including Best Film at the Catalina Film Festival, Stony Brook Film Festival and the Lighthouse International Film Festival.

 Lanie’s producer credits include: APRIL FLOWERS (Academy Awards Nicholl Fellowship semifinalist); ALINA, directed by legendary producer Ben Barenholtz; and the feature documentary DOG CAMP.